Can dogs eat celery? The Labrador Site team takes a look at the pros and cons of celery for dogs.

-First of all, to recognize whether a food is good for dogs, we need to establish what dogs need.
-Often, people just use the same rules they apply to their own diet, but this has some pretty major, and dangerous, pitfalls.
+First of all, to recognize whether food is good for dogs, we need to establish what dogs need.
+People often just use the same rules they apply to their diet, but this has some pretty major and dangerous pitfalls.

 Nutrients in Celery